laanwj/laanwj.github.io/_posts/2016-05-06-hostility-scams-and-moving-forward.md

 I have personally asked, in a phone conversation as well as in mail, Gavin various times to give up his privileges with the github project himself - and so have other people.
-The response was always that he'd sleep on it.
+The response was always that he'd "sleep on it".
 Despite allegations of the opposite, this did not come out of the blue.

 ### Crossing the Rubicon